jdoleary/Spellmasons/docs/Modding.md

 Admin tools make development a lot easier.

 Press F12 to open up the Developer Tools.
 In the console tab, you can type `devUnderworld` to inspect the gamestate.
+Type `selectedUnit` to inspect the unit that has last been clicked on (selected) or `selectedPickup` to inspect the pickup that is selected.

 AdminMode is automatically turned on when you're developing locally in a browser.
 If AdminMode is on you can **Shift+Left click** anywhere in the game to bring up an Admin menu that allows you to place enemies, pickups and more.